santosh-gs/llm-memory-recovery/README.md

 ### Running the application
 Inside a terminal, run the following:
 * Navigate to the cloned folder using `cd /llm-memory-recovery`
-* Create a virtual environment using `python -m venv myenv` (Optional if you already have the required libraries)
+* Create a virtual environment using `python -m venv myenv` or `pyhon3 -m venv myenv` for Mac or Linux systems (Optional if you already have the required libraries)
 * Activate the virtual enviroment (if any) using
 `myenv\Scripts\activate` (if using Windows Command Prompt)
 `.\myenv\Scripts\Activate.ps1` (if using Windows PowerShell)
-`source myenv/Scripts/activate` (if using git bash or bash in Mac or Linux system)
+`source myenv/Scripts/activate` (if using Git Bash in Windows or Bash in UNIX systems)

 * Install dependencies `pip install -r requirements.txt`
 * Run `python main.py` in the terminal or open the folder in a code editor like VS Code